-- (1) Other than those eligible under subsections (c)(2), (c)(3) or (c)(4) of this Rule, an applicant seeking to become a permanent member of the bar of this Court, must: (i) attend the Southern District of Ohio Federal Practice Seminar; (ii) file with the Clerk an application for admission on the form approved by the Court; (iii) provide a current certificate of good standing from the Supreme Court of Ohio; (iv) remit the admission fee; and (v) affirmatively certify that he or she is familiar with the Court's ECF system. - (2) An applicant who is a member of the permanent bar of the United States District Court for the Northern District of Ohio for at least two years immediately preceding his or her application to become a member of the bar of this Court must: (i) file with the Clerk an application for admission on the form approved by the Court; (ii) provide current certificates of good standing from the Supreme Court of Ohio and from the United States District Court for the Northern District of Ohio; (iii) remit the admission fee; and (iv) affirmatively certify that he or she is familiar with the Court's ECF system. - (3) Attorneys for the United States who are authorized by statute to appear in all federal courts, the federal public defender and assistant federal public defenders are permitted to appear in this Court upon: (i) filing an application for admission on the form approved by the Court provided by the Clerk; (ii) providing a current certificate of good standing from the highest court of all States in which the attorney is admitted to practice; and (iii) registering with this Court for electronic filing.
+- (1) Other than those eligible under subsections (c)(2), (c)(3) or (c)(4) of this Rule, an applicant seeking to become a permanent member of the bar of this Court, must: (i) attend the Southern District of Ohio Federal Practice Seminar; (ii) file with the Clerk an application for admission on the form approved by the Court; (iii) provide a current certificate of good standing from the Supreme Court of Ohio; (iv) remit the admission fee; and (v) affirmatively certify that he or she is familiar with the Court's ECF system. - (2) An applicant who is a member of the permanent bar of the United States District Court for the Northern District of Ohio for at least two years immediately preceding his or her application to become a member of the bar of this Court must: (i) file with the Clerk an application for admission on the form approved by the Court; (ii) provide current certificates of good standing from the Supreme Court of Ohio and from the United States District Court for the Northern District of Ohio; (iii) remit the admission fee; and (iv) affirmatively certify that he or she is familiar with the Court's ECF system.

-- (4) Any attorney previously disbarred or suspended from the bar of this Court must remit any applicable fee and comply with the Reinstatement Procedures set forth in the Model Federal Rules of Disciplinary Enforcement, as adopted by this Court. - (d) Federal Practice Seminar.
-At least twice annually, the Federal Bar Association chapter at each location of Court shall conduct a Federal Practice Seminar covering civil practice topics frequently encountered in this Court, including, for example, the following topics: subject matter and personal jurisdiction, venue, the Civil Justice Reform Act, case management planning, the Federal Rules of Civil Procedure, the Federal Rules of Evidence, these Local Rules, and such other topics as the presenters deem advisable. - (e) Motions for Leave to Appear Pro Hac Vice.
+- (3) Attorneys for the United States who are authorized by statute to appear in all federal courts, the federal public defender and assistant federal public defenders are permitted to appear in this Court upon: (i) filing an application for admission on the form approved by the Court; (ii) providing a current certificate of good standing from the highest court of all States in which the attorney is admitted to practice; and (iii) registering with this Court for electronic filing. - (4) Any attorney previously disbarred or suspended from the bar of this Court must remit any applicable fee and comply with the Reinstatement Procedures set forth in the Model Federal Rules of Disciplinary Enforcement, as adopted by this Court. - (d) Federal Practice Seminar.
+At least twice annually, the Federal Bar Association chapter at each location of Court shall conduct a Federal Practice Seminar covering practice topics frequently encountered in this Court. - (e) Motions for Leave to Appear Pro Hac Vice.
 In its discretion, the Court may grant leave to appear pro hac vice to any attorney who is a member in good standing of the bar of the highest court of any State or the District of Columbia.
-Any attorney seeking this type of admission must do so by: (i) filing a motion for admission on the form approved by the Court way of a motion filed in each case in which the attorney wishes to appear, with the motion signed by a permanent member of the bar; (ii).
-The motion shall (1) be signed by a permanent member of the bar of this Court; (2) be accompanied by the filing fee prescribed by the Court for pro hac vice admission except as provided in subsection (g)(4) of this Rule; and (3) be accompanied by an providing a original certificate of good standing from the highest court of a State or the District of Columbia (and not from another federal court) that has been issued not more than three six months prior to the date of the motion; and (iii) remitting any applicable admission fee.
-If the attorney seeking pro hac vice admission is eligible for permanent admission to the bar of this Court, the motion shall also be accompanied by a written affirmation signed by the attorney that he or she will seek permanent admission as promptly as is practicable.
-Only one filing fee need be tendered if the attorney is seeking leave to appear pro hac vice in cases that have been consolidated under Fed.
-R. Civ.
-P. 42(a) for all purposes including trial.
-The names of attorneys who are not members of the bar of this Court and who have not been admitted pro hac vice may appear on Court filings, but such attorneys may not sign any document filed with the Court in that case or conduct any proceeding before the Court or any deposition taken in the case.
-Their names will also not appear as counsel on the Court's docket and they will not receive any notices or mailings from the Court. - (f) Rights and Responsibilities of Attorneys Admitted Pro Hac Vice.
-Any attorney admitted pro hac vice is subject to the same requirements as are permanent members of the bar of this Court., including those requirements relating to registration for electronic filing.
+Any attorney seeking this type of admission must do so by: (i) filing a motion for admission on the form approved by the Court in each case in which the attorney wishes to appear, with the motion signed by a permanent member of the bar; (ii)providing a certificate of good standing from the highest court of a State or the District of Columbia that has been issued not more than six months prior to the date of the motion; and (iii) remitting any applicable admission fee. - (f) Any attorney admitted pro hac vice is subject to the same requirements as are permanent members of the bar of this Court.
 The Court may, in accordance with governing substantive law, revoke an attorney's pro hac vice status at any time.
-Unless otherwise ordered, pursuant to S.D.
-Ohio Civ.
-R. 83.4(a), an attorney admitted pro hac vice may not serve as the tTrial aAttorney for any party.
+Unless otherwise ordered, an attorney admitted pro hac vice may not serve as the Trial Attorney for any party.